TamaImoisili/calculator/README.md

 # calculator

-A Flutter calculator app built to demonstrate Dart proficiency and cross-platform front-end design.
+A Flutter calculator app built to demonstrate Dart proficiency and cross-platform front-end design as this app would work natively as a web app regardless of platform.